Fviramontes8/cmake_starter_pack/README.md

 - OpenCV (opencv)
 - MPI (mpi)

+It also support adding the following "features":

+- Exporting clangd settings
+- C++11/14/17/20 enforcement (a.k.a adding -std=c++xx)
+- Doxygen documentation support

 ## Program arguments
 - Name of CMake project
   - project-name/p
 - Libraries to include in CMake project
   - libraries/l
+- Features you want to include in your CMake project
+  - features/f
 - Print help
   - help/h
 - Print version